ngordon68/DataFlowPractice/README.md

 # User Story (Tasks)

-* As an user I want an app that displays different fruits and shows a detail view of each fruit.
+* As a user I want an app that displays different fruits and shows a detail view of each fruit.
 The fruit images are already provided inside the xCode file

 # Guiding Resources